What should I know about teaching placement options?

 What vaccinations should I obtain before traveling?

 There are no compulsory vaccinations or inoculations required to enter Thailand, but you should be up to date on routine vaccines (measles-mumps-rubella, diphtheria-tetanus, chickenpox and polio).
-Hepatitis A and Typhoid vaccinations are recommended.
+Hepatitis A and Typhoid vaccinations are recommended by the Center for Disease Control.
+Please also consult your local doctor.

 When does the school year begin and end in Thailand?